Free PDF Books

 February 12, 1844 - August 2, 1906.
 Malinda Cramer was the founder of Divine Science.
 Her writings and teachings developed out of her own personal illness, rendering her an invalid, and subsequent healing.
 She is responsible for one of the first new thought publications called the Harmony Magazine.

-Click for Free Books by Malinda Cramer.
+Discover Free Books by Malinda Cramer.

 Horatio Willis Dresser